tomehomme/RShell/README.md

 - RBase: composite base class with pure virtual parse function and pure virtual execute function.
 Used to allow for the inherited classes to interact and use each other's functions.
 Allows for our composite function to use recursive composition.
   - Executer: Contains a vector of RBase pointers.
 When calling execute, this class will loop through the vector and call every RBase pointers in the vector's execute functions.
 This will represent calling the functions from left to right.
   - Command: Is the actual "leaf" in the composite class.
 Will do the actual execution of the user's commands and returns true if the execution was successful, and false if the execution of the command was not.
 Calls fork, waitpid, and execvp in order to carry out the system calls.
 Command also contains a bool Test() function which allows us to use the "test" command as well as its symbolic equivalent [ ] to check if a file or directory exists.
+Io redirection and pipes are handeled within this command.
   - Connector: Base class for the && || ; commands.
 Has an RBase* left and RBase* right that allows for the connectors to function how they are meant to.
     - And: Inherited from Connector.
 Handles the && command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and passes.
     - Or: Inherited from Connector.
 Handles the || command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and fails.
     - Paren: Inherited from Connector.
 Handels the precedence () comamnd.
 Constructor has an RBase* left and RBase* right.
 Takes in an Executer* as it's left, and a nullpointer as its right.
 Will build a tree using the Executer* passed in, which allows us to create precedence during execution.
-    - WriteFile : Inherited from Connector.
-Handles the Write file redirection ie, the > command.
-Will write to a file given the inputs.
-If the file has not been created, will create the file with the specified name.
-    - WriteFileAppend : Inherited from Connector.
-Handles the Write Append file redirection ie, the >> command.
-Will append to a file given the inputs.
-If the file has not been created, will create the file with the specified name.
-    - ReadFile : Inherited from Connector.
-Handles the Read redirection ie, the < command.
-Will change the input from stinput to the given argument.

 Note: inheritance is denoted by indentation